sourceduty/Sourceduty_Business/README.md

 #

-> Alex: "*I'm hoping for a helping hand with my business that will never be extended.
-I'm hoping that I get hired somehow for digital services or products.
-I have 2 years planned ahead for my business, and after this is uncertain.
-I can operate Sourceduty as a tiny business for now but I really want something bigger."*

 > "*Sourceduty might grow big enough to buy another business.*"

 > "*I would probably hire people for social media and sales if Sourceduty was bigger.*"